To enter numbers choose a square by clicking on it.

 You can use the arrow keys to move inside the crossword grid.

-You can use the CHECK button to see if the squares have the correct letter.
-Incorrect letters will temporarily appear in red.
+You can use the CHECK button to see if the squares have the correct number.
+Incorrect numbers will temporarily appear in red.

-Click on the CLEAR button to delete the letters in all the boxes automatically.
+Click on the CLEAR button to delete the numbers in all the boxes automatically.

 Click on the NEW CROSSWORD button for play a new crossword puzzle.

 It is better to try and do mentally the arithmetic operations in the definitions.
 It is true that some of them may be difficult, but just by trying you will be exercising your mind.

 If arithmetic operations turn up to be complicated, it is better to use paper and pencil to solve them.
 If you use a calculator operations will be too easy, there will be no mental exercise and solving the game will be useless.